5FB5/source2utils/README.md

 ## Installation Instructions
 1. Go to the Releases Tab on the top right of this page

-2. Download the latest release and extract to anywhere.
+2. Download the latest release and extract tool you need to anywhere.

-3. Download and set up the [Half-Life Alyx Bootleg Tools](https://github.com/thenayr/Half-Life-Alyx-SDK)

-4. Run the scripts or .exe program as instructed below.
+3. Run the scripts or .exe program as instructed below.

 ## vmt_to_vmat.py